huggingface/blog/1_58_llm_extreme_quantization.md

 ## Conclusion
 In conclusion, as (LLMs) continue to expand, reducing their computational demands through quantization is essential.
 This blog has explored the approach of 1.58-bit quantization, which uses ternary weights.
 While pre-training models in 1.58 bits is resource-intensive, we’ve demonstrated that, with some tricks, it’s possible to fine-tune existing models to this precision level, achieving efficient performance without sacrificing accuracy.
 By optimizing inference speed through specialized kernels, BitNet opens new possibilities for making LLMs more practical and scalable.

+## Acknowledgements
+We would like to express our sincere gratitude to Leandro von Werra, Thomas Wolf, and Marc Sun for their invaluable assistance and insights throughout this project.
+We also extend our thanks to Omar Sanseviero and Pedro Cuenca for their contributions in refining this blog post, helping to communicate our findings clearly and effectively to the AI community.

 ## Additional Resources
 1. H. Wang et al., *BitNet: Scaling 1-bit Transformers for Large Language Models*. [arxiv paper](https://arxiv.org/pdf/2310.11453)